eduardo-antunes/plainline/README.md

 require("plainline").setup()
 ```

-Note that neovim >= 0.10 is required for the plugin, and that `vim.pack` is only
+Note that neovim 0.10+ is required for the plugin, and that `vim.pack` is only
-available for neovim 0.12+ only (for older versions, use a third-party plugin
+available for neovim 0.12+ (for older versions, use a third-party plugin
 manager).

 ## Configuration